Dinidu21/PlayListDownloader/README.md

-Certainly!
-Here's a basic template for a README file that you can use for your GitHub repository:

----

 # YouTube Playlist Downloader

 This Python script downloads videos from a YouTube playlist with a progress bar using the Pytube and tqdm libraries.